sodiboo/niri-flake/docs.md

 If an environment variable is already set in the environment, then it will be overridden by the value set here.

-If a value is null, then the environment variable will be unset, even if it already existed.
+If a value is null, then the environment variable will be unset, even if it already exists.

 Examples: